Carite State Forest: Fauna

 The forest is an important wildlife refuge and is home to 49 species of birds (9 of which are endemic), 15 species of amphibians, 12 species of reptiles and 7 species of mammals.
 About 9 species of animals that live in the forest are listed as endangered or threatened species, some of which are the Puerto Rican broad-winged hawk (Buteo platypterus brunnescens), the Puerto Rican sharp-shinned hawk (Accipiter striatus venator), the elfin woods warbler (Setophaga angelae), Eneida's coquí (Eleutherodactylus eneidae), the web-footed coqui (Eleutherodactylus karlschmidti), the Puerto Rican rock frog or coquí guajón (Eleutherodactylus cooki), and the Puerto Rican boa (Chilabothrus inornatus).

 The area is renowned for its population of Puerto Rican plain pigeons or paloma sabanera (Patagioenas inornata wetmorei) which were formerly on the brink of extinction but were saved thanks to conservation efforts and is now considered stable.
 The golden coquí (Eleutherodactylus jasperi) used to be found in this forest but no specimens have been found in recent years and the species is now considered extinct.

+Before their extirpation from most of Puerto Rico, the Carite area was a common habitat for the now critically endangered Puerto Rican parrot (Amazona vittata) until the first half of the 20th century.
+The Carite forest, together with the nearby Carite Lake in Guayama, has been recognized as an Important Bird Area by BirdLife International since 2004 due to its importance as a protected habitat for endemic and native bird populations.